 Remember not to include any inflammatory or exaggerated phrases in your personal statement.
 What the university is looking for is a real and honest reason for why you are interested in that subject area.
 It does need to be profound, it just needs to be honest.

-For example, if you are interested in a nursing course, your reasons for applying could be that your auntie is nurse and you’ve wanted to become like her.
-Or you had a talk at school from a nurse or it could that you recently researched what nursing is and it would be a good job for you.
+For example, if you are interested in a nursing course, your reasons for applying could be that your auntie is nurse and hearing her speak about her experiences inspired you to choose this profession.
+It may also be that you had a talk at school from a nurse or it could that you recently researched what nursing is and it would be a good job for you.

 Edit, Draft, then Edit Again!